Patient Capital in an Impatient World | Company Business News

 “As investors, we’re not just writing cheques,” Makkar says.
 “We’re walking the journey— with founders, through ups and downs, with real skin in the game.”
 With approximately $1 billion in assets under management, over $500 million already deployed in India, and a global network through Bertelsmann Investments, BII is poised to keep backing the next generation of Indian startup champions—built in India, for India, and for the long term.

-Disclaimer: This is an AI-generated live blog done as a collaboration and has not been edited by LiveMint staff.
+Disclaimer: This live blog is done as a collaboration and has not been edited by LiveMint staff.